iris-hep/us-atlas-idap-training-2024/coffea/README.md

 ## Local environment with `pixi`

-If you would like to run the module notebooks standalone, you can use the provided [`pixi`](https://pixi.sh/) environment.
+If you would like to run parts of the module notebooks locally in a standalone environment, you can use the provided [`pixi`](https://pixi.sh/) environment.
 To do so:
 * [Install `pixi`](https://pixi.sh/latest/#installation)
 * Run `pixi run example`